-Two of these tests, the logrank test and Wilcoxon test, are nonparametric in the sense they are valid to compare survival curves that have any shapes.
-These tests are different, however, in the sensitivity (or the power) to detect survival differences.
-The logrank test is generally the most sensitive or powerful when the risk or the hazard of death between CTCA and SEER samples is approximately proportional, whereas the Wilcoxon test tends to be more sensitive when the ratio of hazards of death is higher at earlier times than at later ones.
-The third test, the likelihood ratio test , is the most restrictive of the three in the sense that it is appropriate to use only for very special survival curves (called exponential distributions) whose hazards of death are constant across time.
+Two of these tests, the log rank test and Wilcoxon test, are nonparametric and thus, valid to compare survival curves that have any shapes.1 These tests are different, however, in their sensitivity (or the power) to detect survival differences.
+The log rank test is generally the most sensitive or powerful when the risk or the hazard of death between CTCA and SEER samples is approximately proportional, whereas the Wilcoxon test tends to be more sensitive when the ratio of hazards of death is higher at earlier times than at later ones.
+The third test, the likelihood ratio test, is the most restrictive of the three in the sense that it is appropriate to use only for special survival curves (called exponential distributions) whose hazards of death are constant across time.2

-Ninety-five percent confidence interval (95% CI) estimates for the individual survival rates as well as for the difference in survival rates between the CTCA and SEER samples at specific time points after diagnosis were based on the estimated survival curves and the relevant asymptotic normal distributions.
-All these analyses were implemented using the standard SAS package of statistical tests, i.e., SAS/PROC LIFETEST .
-Adjusted analyses were also done (results not shown) using the stratified logrank test and the Wilcoxon test as well as Cox's proportional hazards models to compare the survival outcomes between the CTCA and SEER samples after adjusting for the effects of age at diagnosis, gender (except for breast and prostate cancers), race, and year of initial diagnosis.
-Technical details of these statistical analyses are available from CTCA.
+Ninety-five percent confidence interval (95% CI) estimates for the individual survival rates, as well as the difference in survival rates between the CTCA and SEER samples at specific time points after diagnosis, were based on the estimated survival curves and the relevant asymptotic normal distributions.
+All these analyses were implemented using the standard SAS package of statistical tests (i.e., SAS/PROC LIFETEST).3 Adjusted analyses were also done (results not shown) using the stratified log rank test and the Wilcoxon test as well as Cox’s proportional hazards models to compare the survival outcomes between the CTCA and SEER samples after adjusting for the effects of age at diagnosis, gender (except for breast and prostate cancers), race, marital status at diagnosis, insurance status at diagnosis and year of initial diagnosis.
+The technical details of these statistical analyses are available from CTCA.

-This study has limitations.
-First, although a large cancer sample was available from the SEER program across many geographic regions in the United States, both samples, including the sample from CTCA, are convenience samples.
-The nature of these convenience samples prevents a causal interpretation of the statistical inferences.
-Second, although some types of matching, as described above, were implemented to select the appropriate SEER and CTCA comparison samples, the distributions of important covariates such as age at initial diagnosis, race and year of initial diagnosis were not exactly the same between the CTCA sample and SEER sample.
-Hence, even with the adjusted analyses, the possible confounding of these factors to the analyses and results cannot be ruled out.
-Further, many factors (e.g., income, access to health care/insurance, mobility) other than those considered in the analyses, and available from the databases, could also have contributed to the survival outcomes.
-The possible confounding of these factors to the analyses results cannot be ruled out.
-Third, the survival analyses were based on the statistical comparisons of the rate of death from all possible causes, not solely the cancer-specific death.
-Data from CTCA are not available for a statistical comparison on cancer cause-specific death rates.
+This analyses has some limitations.
+First, although a large sample of patients was available from the SEER program across many geographic regions in the U.S., both samples, including the sample from CTCA, are convenience samples.
+This precludes the assumption of a causal interpretation of the statistical inferences.
+Second, although some types of matching, as described above, were implemented to select the appropriate SEER and CTCA comparison samples, the distributions of important covariates such as age at initial diagnosis, gender, race, marital status at diagnosis, insurance status at diagnosis and year of initial diagnosis were not exactly the same between the CTCA sample and SEER sample.
+Hence, even with the adjusted analyses, possible confounding of these factors to the analyses and results may not be ruled out.
+Further, many factors (e.g., household income, mobility, etc.) other than those considered in the analyses and available from the databases may have contributed to the actual survival outcomes.
+As a result of these factors, the possible confounding of the results of these analyses may not be ruled out.
+Finally, the survival analyses were based on the statistical comparisons of the rate of death from all possible causes, not solely cancer-specific death.
+These data are not included in the CTCA data set and, therefore, not available for statistical comparison.

 - Kalbfleisch JD, Prentice RL.
 The Statistical Analysis of Failure Time Data.
 New York: John Wiley, 1980.